Mr. PlayasMexico's Insider Beach Guide

 Zipolite's beach break is one of the most powerful and dangerous in Mexico.
 The name "Zipolite" comes from a Zapotec word that translates variously as "beach of the dead" or "place of the dead," and the beach has historically had a higher drowning rate than almost anywhere else on the Mexican Pacific.
 This is not folklore — it is geography.

 The bottom configuration, the open ocean exposure, and the angle of the beach create shore break and rip currents that are unpredictable and powerful.
-There is a small volunteer lifeguard operation (the Sociedad de Salvavidas de Zipolite) that has been credited with saving hundreds of lives over several decades and should be respected as such — but the fundamental message is this: do not swim at Zipolite unless conditions are specifically calm and you have asked a local lifeguard whether it is safe that day.
+There is a small volunteer lifeguard operation — the Sociedad de Salvavidas de Zipolite — that has been credited with saving hundreds of lives over several decades.
+Respect them accordingly.

-The beach is spectacular to walk on, to watch the surf from, and to sit on at sunset.
+The fundamental message: do not swim at Zipolite unless conditions are specifically calm and you have asked a lifeguard whether it is safe that day.
+The beach is spectacular to walk on and to watch the surf from.
 The water is not reliably safe for non-surfers.
-This is not a situation where careful observation and good judgment are sufficient.
-The currents at Zipolite have surprised experienced swimmers.
+This is not a situation where careful observation and good judgment are sufficient — the currents at Zipolite have surprised experienced swimmers.

 The Town

 The food is better than the setting suggests.
 La Caracola and Brisa Marina are the benchmark seafood spots.
 Los Cósmicos is the bar that most people end up at toward midnight.
 The tamales sold from a cart that appears around 7 PM on the main street are not to be dismissed.
+The mezcal selection across the village has improved significantly in the past few years — the proximity to the Oaxacan highlands means producer relationships are easy to maintain.

 Who Zipolite Is For